Columbia-Computational-X-Lab/varRCWA/README.md

 ## Build and Dependencies

 We use [Cmake](https://cmake.org/download/) 3.25.0 and Make (the standard build system on Linux(Ubuntu)) for building the library.
-Please use g++-10 to build as we use some C++20 features (like \textbf{numbers}).
+Please use g++-10 to build as we use some C++20 features (like *numbers*).
 The CUDA compiler should be 11.4.
 You can check the version of your installation by the following commands:

 ```
 cmake --version